codyduong/HackKU2022/README.md

-# This project has been archived, it's current state represnentative of what was submitted for [HackKU 2022](https://devpost.com/software/mapsy)
+# This project has been archived, it's current state representative of what was submitted for [HackKU 2022](https://devpost.com/software/mapsy)
 Ongoing repository here: https://github.com/codyduong/mapsy

 <br></br>